leaprovenzano/ppo_pytorch/README.md

 ![gif](gifs/hardcore_runner2.gif "gif")
-This guy has been training for 50409 episodes he's used a fixed std of .5 and trained on a 16 env rollout. in the above episode he scored 284.6
+*This guy has been training for 50409 16 episode rollouts in the episode shown he scored 284.6*

 ## Installation: